Zhangjiajie Hunan, China Travel Guide

 These towering columns are found nowhere else.

-Research park opening times and ticket prices before your visit.
-Booking on the internet for popular attractions can save time.
+Research park opening times and ticket fares in advance of your visit.
+Booking on the internet for popular attractions helps you save time.

 Most attractions involve walking and stairs.
 Comfortable, sturdy footwear is crucial for a good experience.